CoderDojoTC/micropython/docs/introduction/01a-microcontrollers.md

 ## Programming a Microcontroller

-In this class, we will use the MicroPython to program our Microcontrollers.
+In this class, we will use the MicroPython to program our Microcontroller.

 Our programs will usually have the following structure:

-1. Imports: Specify the right Python libraries
+1. **Imports**: Specify the Python libraries used in the code (*More Information on Python libraries are available [here](https://docs.python.org/3/tutorial/modules.html)*)
-2. Setup: Setup initial data structures
+2. **Setup**: Setup/ Initialize variables and sensors
-3. Main loop: Continuously monitor inputs and take actions
+3. **Main loop**: Continuously monitor sensor inputs and take actions

-The following is a small example of this code in Micropython:
+The following is an example code in Micropython:

 ```python
 # Import Section